-There is a recognised male predominance.
+There is a recognized male predominance.

 Clinically manifests by skin hyperelasticity and fragility, joint hypermobility and blood vessel fr...

 It is more frequently seen in older women, with a reported female predilection of 5-13:1.
-The estimated mean age at diagnosis around 65-70 years.
+The estimated mean age at diagnosis is around 65-70 years.